Former Public Defender, Proven Progressive Reformer

 Todd Williams’ opponent lacks any significant courtroom experience in trying major cases and lacks administrative experience in managing a staff of attorneys and support personnel.
 His allegations about Todd suggest that he does not understand the limitations on a District

-I urge anyone concerned with the fair administration of justice to vote for Todd Williams on May 8 and in early voting.
+I urge anyone concerned with the fair administration of justice to vote for Todd Williams.